d-EScape/Domoticz_iConic/README.md

 # Domoticz_iConic
-Work-around to add custom icons to Domoticz when the gui for icons isn't working
+Work-around to add custom icons to Domoticz when the gui for icons isn't working for MacOS or Linux clients, and you don't have acces to a windows client.

 Without any support or guarantees.